Kuruvi: Plot

-Knowing that Velu has stolen his diamond, Koccha and his gang visit Velu's house and threaten his family with dire consequences unless Velu returns the diamond.
-After confronting Koccha, Velu learns that his father is alive and is being held as bonded labour along with many innocent people at Kadapa.
-Singamuthu had discovered diamonds at the colliery but refused to allow Koccha and Konda Reddy to illegally mine the diamonds for their own benefit.
+Knowing that Velu has stolen his diamond, Gocha and his gang visit Velu's house and threaten his family with dire consequences unless Velu returns the diamond.
+After confronting Gocha, Velu learns that his father is alive and is being held as bonded labour along with many innocent people at Kadapa.
+Singamuthu had discovered diamonds at the colliery but refused to allow Gocha and Konda Reddy to illegally mine the diamonds for their own benefit.
 He had been held prisoner in Kadapa ever since.
-Velu immediately leaves for Kadapa, where he encounters Koccha again.
+Velu immediately leaves for Kadapa, where he encounters Gocha again.
 He throws him onto a moving train thereby paralyzing him.

-Velu soon discovers a slave camp run by Koccha and Konda Reddy at the colliery, where a womanising goon named Kadapa Raja is torturing the inmates.
-With the help of his uncle Elango (Ilavarasu), Velu sneaks into Koccha's mansion on the eve of Devi's wedding with Soori to find out his father's whereabouts.
-With the help of Devi who reveals that Koccha's own fingerprint is his laptop's password, he unlocks Koccha's laptop.
-On unlocking & seeing Koccha's laptop, Velu and Devi learn that Koccha and his associates have been cheating the government by illegally mining diamonds against the law and also have secret government documents in their possession.
+Velu soon discovers a slave camp run by Gocha and Konda Reddy at the colliery, where a womanising goon named Kadappa Raja is torturing the inmates.
+With the help of his uncle Elango (Ilavarasu), Venu sneaks into Gocha's mansion on the eve of Devi's wedding with Soori to find out his father's whereabouts.
+With the help of Devi who reveals that Gocha's own fingerprint is his laptop's password, he unlocks Gocha's laptop.
+On unlocking & seeing Gocha's laptop, Velu and Devi learn that Gocha and his associates have been cheating the government by illegally mining diamonds against the law and also have secret government documents in their possession.

 Velu also paralyzes Soori by getting him stung by bees on the wedding day thereby stopping the wedding.
 He single-handedly takes on Konda Reddy, Kadapa Raja and their henchmen, killing them all.
-He drags Konda Reddy's dead body to Koccha's mansion.
-Koccha, who now uses a wheelchair, recovers on seeing the dead body of his associate and attempts to shoot Velu.
-He is arrested at that moment by a STF officer Raj, who reveals that Velu had forwarded all the information to them from Koccha's laptop.
+He drags Konda Reddy's dead body to Gocha's mansion.
+Gocha, who now uses a wheelchair, recovers on seeing the dead body of his associate and attempts to shoot Velu.
+He is arrested at that moment by a STF officer Raj, who reveals that Velu had forwarded all the information to them from Gocha's laptop.
 Singamuthu and the others are reunited with their families, and Velu reunites with Devi.